ks-ahmed/threat-composer-ecs-deploy/README.md

 This setup provides:

-- **Centralized state**: Shared across teams and CI/CD pipelines
+- **Centralised state**: Shared across teams and CI/CD pipelines
 - **Tamper protection**: Using S3 Object Lock to prevent accidental or malicious state deletion/modification
 - **Auditability**: S3 versioning enables historical tracking of changes
-- **Automation ready**: Ideal for CI/CD pipelines using GitHub Actions or other runners
+- **Automation-ready**: Ideal for CI/CD pipelines using GitHub Actions or other runners